 Your healthcare provider will probably tell you to limit your newborn’s exposure to other people’s children and to anyone who is sick for the first few weeks.

-It is very important to get all of your child's immunizations on time and keep a record of them.
+It is very important to get all of your child’s immunizations on time.
+Immunizations protect both your baby and your community from many serious diseases; some that can be life-threatening, especially for a newborn.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.